ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/disaster-recovery.md

 Either of these alarms going off could indicate a bad configuration file was published.

-To recover from this situation, a utitlity scripts exists that can be run to roll back to a perviously known good version.
+To recover from this situation, a utility script exists that can be run to roll back to a perviously known good version.
 Please see [Staff Device DNS DHCP Disaster Recovery](https://github.com/ministryofjustice/staff-device-dns-dhcp-disaster-recovery)

 ## Corrupt container was published